jasuarez/recetas/_posts/recipe/2014-10-21-butternut-sage.md

     5. (finished):
         - Sprinkle according to taste some cheese over it, salt if necessary - Bon appetit!

-note: If you want more protein, add some boiled or fried eggs.
+Notas: If you want more protein, add some boiled or fried eggs.
 ---
 <!--more-->